Welcome to the FSU Counseling Center

 The mission of the Counseling Center is to support the psychological and emotional well-being of students.
 The Center joins the mission of the University by fostering a positive educational and co-curricular experience for students by supporting diversity in all its forms, promoting free inquiry and respectful exchange of ideas, supporting critical and creative thinking, and ethical decision making.

 As such, the Counseling Center staff is committed to supporting our students and community as we mourn the losses of more Black lives, and grapple with a range of emotions, including sadness and anger, that racism and injustice engender.
 Racism is real, and racial trauma that effects all people of color, and disproportionally Black people, is real.
-Please see the following Racial Trauma & Racial Justice Resources below.
+Please see our Racial Trauma & Racial Justice Resources page.